 Cold and heat can help reduce swelling and make your pain less severe.

-- your acne is getting worse or more painful
+- Acne is getting worse or more painful.

 Some of the medications and procedures your dermatologist might use are: